 These issues are related to 2 and 4 above, but warrant individual attention.

 Many people who struggle with rumination have tried to use mindfulness or ‘bad distraction’ to solve this problem.
-Clearly these strategies haven’t worked or they wouldn’t be seeking help.
+Evidently these strategies haven’t worked or they wouldn’t be seeking help.
 Nonetheless, they may default to these strategies when we ask them to stop ruminating.
-When this happens, we just need to point this out, and ask them not to use these strategies.
+When this happens, we just need to point this out, and guide them not to use these strategies.

 Distraction is ‘bad’ if it is (1) an attempt to push something out of awareness, and/or (2) an attempt to stop paying attention to one thing by paying attention to something else.
 Let’s look at each of these: